car10ca/matrix_p5js/README.md

 3. **Additional Character Sets**: Expand the character set beyond Katakana to include other scripts or even custom symbols.
 4. **Enhanced Visual Effects**: Implement more advanced graphics, such as gradient fills, 3D effects, or particle trails.

-## Setup
-Ensure you have a stable internet connection and the p5.js library included in your HTML file.
-Open the index.html file in a web browser to see the Matrix rain effect.